bvbohnen/x4-projects/Readme.md

 Optionally, a key or key combination may be directly assigned to the shortcut from md script.
 When done this way, a wider variety of combinations are supported than possible through the standard options menu.

+Warning: the windows backend confuses numpad enter and numpad / with their normal key counterparts.
+If one of these keys is used, both the numpad and normal key will trigger the hotkey callback.

 See "API Functions.md" for full details.